 Variable signs and symptoms of spinal stenosis may include:

-- Weakness – Due to the affect on the spinal cord and nerves the muscles may weaken in the long term.
+Weakness – Due to the effect on the spinal cord and nerves the muscles may weaken in the long term.
 Therefore, reduced strength and coordination can also be symptoms of this condition.
 If the lowest part of the spinal cord is affected, it may even lead to incontinence.